rien/reStream/README.md

 - `-u --unsecure-connection`: send framebuffer data over an unencrypted TCP-connection, resulting in more fps and less load on the reMarkable.
 See [Netcat](#netcat) for installation instructions.

 If you have problems, don't hesitate to [open an issue](https://github.com/rien/reStream/issues/new) or [send me an email](mailto:rien.maertens@posteo.be).

+### Running reStream via Docker

+Simply run `./docker.sh` instead of `./reStream.sh`.
+You can still append options as necessary, for example `./docker.sh -p -m`.
+Note that some options such as `--webcam` or `--output` are not yet supported when running reStream within Docker.

 ## Extra Dependencies